cheburan/coding_hometask_example/README.md

 and would love to move forward and learn more about your technical side to better understand if you'd be a good fit for the team.

-We've created a small project called **TinyDovetail**, and written a couple of exercises that we hope will give you the opportunity to demonstrate how you approach and tackle practical software problems.
+We've created a small project called, and written a couple of exercises that we hope will give you the opportunity to demonstrate how you approach and tackle practical software problems.